ansible-collections/ibm_zos_cics/README.md

 ```

-To install a specific version of the collection or upgrade an an existing installation to a specific version, for example installing 2.1.0, use the following syntax:
+To install a specific version of the collection or upgrade an existing installation to a specific version, for example installing 2.1.0, use the following syntax:
 ```sh
 ansible-galaxy collection install ibm.ibm_zos_cics:2.1.0
 ```